-Sport Sunscreen Vs. Regular Sunscreen: What You Need To Know
+Sport Sunscreen Vs. Regular Sunscreen

 Whether you’re an athlete spending long hours training in the sun or you’re simply enjoying long days at the lake and poolside afternoons, sunscreen is a must!
 And when there’s water or sweat involved, sport sunscreen is the way to go.

-The big difference between sport sunscreen and regular sunscreen is simply that the “sport” option offers more water-resistant protection.
+Typically, the primary difference between sport sunscreen and regular sunscreen is simply that the “sport” option offers more water-resistant protection.

 Regular sunscreen is for days you’re out and about and spending time in the sun but not splashing in the water, sweating it out, or soaking up the sun’s rays for hours upon hours.

-So, sport sunscreen comes in clutch for any activities — not just sports — when there’s a chance that water or sweat will wash your sunscreen off.
+So, sport sunscreen comes in clutch for many activities — not just sports — when there’s a chance that water or sweat will wash your sunscreen off.
 Think pool parties, swimming, relaxing at the beach, hiking, long runs, waterskiing, outdoor workouts… you get the idea.